petrickjerico/tp/docs/DeveloperGuide.md

 #### Use case: UC13 view quiz score and past attempt
 **MSS**:
-1. User requests to <ins> UC03 see all available flashcard sets <ins>
+1. User requests to <ins> UC03 see all available flashcard sets </ins>
 2. User requests for the score and past attempt of a quiz regarding a flashcard set using a given flashcard set index
 3. StudyBananas shows the score and most recent past attempt for the requested flashcard set Use case ends